georgiee/coding-for-kids/slides.md

 ^ They should have said turn right - a quarter.

-^ While spinning around, somebody will hopefully scream a `stooooop` to the desperate robot
+^ While spinning around, somebody will hopefully scream a releasing `stooooop` to the desperate robot

 ![fill](images/03-how/robot-daleks-spin.gif)